Matt Schobel

-Matthew Thomas Schobel (/ˈʃoʊbəl/; born November 4, 1978) is a former American football tight end.
-He was drafted by the Cincinnati Bengals in the third round of the 2002 NFL Draft.
-He played college football at Texas Christian University (TCU).
+Matthew Thomas Schobel (/ˈʃoʊbəl/; born November 4, 1978) is an American former professional football player who was a tight end in the National Football League (NFL).
+He was selected by the Cincinnati Bengals in the third round of the 2002 NFL draft.
+He played college football for the TCU Horned Frogs (TCU).

 Schobel was also a member of the Philadelphia Eagles.
 Matt is the younger brother of former defensive end Aaron Schobel and the cousin of former defensive end Bo Schobel.